anoopsarkar/nlp-class/hw2.md

 highest score and if it was different from the pair of output labels in the reference chunks.

-For example, the Viterbi algorithm in `perc.py` could produce the output label `I-NP` for the word `the` and the output label `B-NP` for the previous word `reckons`.
-Thus, the decoder has produced a bigram `B` feature: `B-NP/I-NP` which is a feature that the trainer should penalize because it is incorrect.
-The trainer should also reward the correct bigram feature `B-VP/B-NP`.
+For example, the Viterbi algorithm in `perc.py` in the above example produced the output label `I-NP` for the word `the` and the output label `B-NP` for the previous word `reckons`.
+Thus, the decoder has produced a bigram `B` feature function: `(B-NP, I-NP)` which is a feature that the trainer should penalize because it is incorrect.
+The trainer should also reward the correct bigram feature `(B-VP, B-NP)`.